fbpx

 A lecturer or tutor is usually an expert in their field, and if you’re looking for an internship or job, they likely have connections to other professionals in the industry.
 Ask your professors if they know of any opportunities that might fit your needs.
 If you want to work with a particular company, it never hurts to ask!
 You never know, they might even suggest you do an internship with them, helping them out as an assistant.

-Lectures are also good sources of information when it comes to job interviews and applications.
+Lecturers are also good sources of information when it comes to job interviews and applications.
 They can provide advice on the questions that might be asked during an interview and the best ways to prepare.
 If you have a problem with writing cover letters or CVs, ask your professor for help—there are no dumb questions and they might even have a great example to share with you!
 You can also check out our blogs on how to write the perfect CV.

 Check With Your Friends

-Make The Most Of Your Careers Advisers
+Make The Most Of Careers Advisors

 Seek Out Volunteer Opportunities